danithaca/drupal-computing/README.md

 #### Q: Can I use languages other than Java and Python? ####

 You can use the Java client to work with JRuby, Groovy, Scala, etc. You can also use Jython 2.x with the Java client for Python 2.x.
+To use R, you can try rpy2 (for Python/R) or JRI (for Java/R).
 Native support for other languages are not planned.

 #### Q: Will this be distributed in Maven and PyPi?